J-F-Liu/lopdf/README.md

 // Streams are a dictionary followed by a sequence of bytes.
 What that sequence of bytes
 // represents depends on context
 // The stream dictionary is set internally to lopdf and normally doesn't
-// need to be manually nanipulated.
+// need to be manually manipulated.
 It contains keys such as
 // Length, Filter, DecodeParams, etc
 //
 // content is a stream of encoded content data.